 For example, if you didn’t factor “Boolean Search Strings” and applicant tracking systems when writing your resume, you’ve already put yourself at a disadvantage.

 Once you do that, think about the visual and content appeal of your resume too.

 Your resume not only needs to grab the attention of computers, but it also needs to attract human eyeballs too.

-Do You a Particularly “Staining” Resume Blemish You Need Help With?
+Do You Have a Resume Blemish That You Need Help With?